Distributed Transaction Management and Update Processing

 implies support for distributed query processing, it also implies support for distributed transactions.
 A distributed transaction is one that applies DML at multiple locations.
 The classic example is the credit/debit transaction: when a bank wires funds from one branch to another, it must guarantee that the account receiving the funds is credited if and only if the account sending the funds is debited.
 The mechanism that guarantees this integrity is the two-phase commit protocol.
 Oracle introduced support of the two-phase commit with Version 7.0.

 As with distributed query processing, distributed transactions will work without requiring any special coding or commands, but application developers and database administrators are well advised to make accommodations for the distributed work.
 Specifically, the application should include logic to trap errors relating to distributed transactions; these are errors in the range ORA-02040 to ORA-02099.
 Similarly, database administrators should ensure that the INIT.ORA configuration parameters are set appropriately for all participating databases.
+These parameters include:

 The DBA should also be prepared to monitor the data dictionary views DBA_2PC_NEIGHBORS and DBA_2PC_PENDING.